- Enjoy the peace of Bandipur, a hilltop town with incredible views

 There are teahouse-style lodgings around Rupa Lake, but for a more luxurious experience with mountain and lake views from on high, enjoy a stay at Rupakot Resort.

 Today’s drive back to Kathmandu is bumping and winding, but incredibly scenic.
 The Prithvi Highway is the main road linking Pokhara and Kathmandu.
 It follows the Trisuli River for much of the way, passing steep rice terraces and small riverside villages.

 Stop at the rough half-way point to visit the famous temple at Manakamana.
 At the highway town of Kurintar, on the Trisuli River, is a long and scenic cable-car that will take you up to Manakamana.
 You can look down on the rice fields and the river below (look out for white-water rafters drifting past!).

 Although the Manakamana temple itself is being rebuilt after destruction in the 2015 earthquake, it still attracts many pilgrims from around India and Nepal.
 On a good day, you can see the Annapurna Himalaya from the town, which sits about 700 meters higher than the highway road.

 Day 8: Depart Kathmandu

 Depending on your time of departure, there may be time to check out some more of Kathmandu’s rich cultural heritage.
 Get up early to climb the 300 steps up to Swayambhunath, also known as Monkey Temple, in the cooler early morning air.
-This Buddhist stupa is located on a hill two kilometers west of Thamel and offers great views of the city.
+This Buddhist stupa is located on a hill two km west of Thamel and offers great views of the city.
 It is a particularly holy place for Nepal’s Tantric Buddhists.
 If you have time in the late morning or afternoon, head back to Thamel for some souvenir shopping.
 Don’t forget to bargain hard!